Areas of Practice

-Iowa law requires the local government to conduct much of its business in the open for the public to see.
+Iowa law requires local government to conduct much of its business in the open for the public to see.
 The law in this area is complex-not only must one understand the statutes but also the court decisions which have interpreted those statutes.

 Public officials and candidates for public office live in a highly regulated environment.
 The law governing elections and campaigns is very complex.
-Even minor violations can have significant harm to the reputation of an officeholder or candidate.
+Even minor violations can have significant harms to the reputation of an office holder or candidate.

 "It seems that every election cycle is a harder fight than the last one.
 In an environment where 'gotcha' tactics are commonly employed, it is important that office holders and candidates work hard to maintain compliance with the law and regulations that govern how they conduct themselves." - Alan